Data protection for community groups

 If your group keeps personal data in computers, your computers should be password protected.
 You should have up-to-date software to protect them from malware and viruses.
 If you store information on paper, it should be filed securely.

 It is important that you know who is storing data on behalf of your group, and that everyone understands the need to keep it secure and up-to-date.
 It’s best to agree a system, and to minimise the number of places you are storing data.
 Otherwise you can easily lose track of what you have.
 A simple way to do this is to have one central list of contacts, either on paper, on a computer, or securely stored online, which everyone refers to.
 It’s best to nominate one person to look after the list.
-In many groups this would be the secretary’s job.
+In many groups this would be the secretary’s or membership secretary’s job.

 For example, your group’s secretary might keep an up-to-date copy of all your members’ contact details in their computer.
 Another committee member is organising an event, and needs to contact all the members to tell them about it.
 The secretary sends them the list by email.
 The committee member downloads the list into their own personal computer.
 (The computer should be password protected and have up-to-date anti-spyware software.)
 Once the committee member has done the task, they should delete the copy from their computer and emails, so that the group does not lose track of who is storing what information.